bobleesj/cifkit/paper.md

 # Applications

-`cifkit` has been used for research conducted at academic and national laboratories for crystal structural analysis and machine learning studies, and expanding.
+`cifkit` has been used for research conducted at academic and national laboratories for crystal structural analysis and machine learning studies.
 CIF Bond Analyzer (CBA) utilizes `cifkit` to extract coordination geometry information for newly a discovered phase [@tyvanchuk_crystal_2024].
 The Structure Analysis/Featurizer (SAF) employs `cifkit` to construct and extract physics-based geometric features for binary and ternary compounds